kaushikData/Custom-Built-Bert-Pipeline/README.md

 ## Training and Evaluation:

 I am using the standard way to calculate the target label by adding softmax at the end.
 Similar to other pre-trained models, I have two learning rates lr_pre and lr_regular.
-The idea is that there is no need to apply aggressive learning rates on the pre-trained part of the network as the parts of network is randomly initialzied but others are pre trained.
+The idea is that there is no need to apply aggressive learning rates on the pre-trained part of the network as the parts of network are randomly initialzied but others are pre trained.
 Decreasing the learning rate for every epoch or for a group of epochs is a good practice.
 Using Adam optimizer on cross-entropy loss.